 Outlook for Noise Pollution

 The EPD has rung up many successes in its efforts to bring down noise levels.
 Most forms of environmental noise are under statutory control.
 The control covers construction activities, commercial and industrial activities and neighbourhood-type noise as well as requiring motor vehicles to meet specific noise emission standards for registration in Hong Kong.
 Through proactive participation in the planning and policy making processes and implementation of noise abatement measures, we have significantly, curbed growing of the number of people exposed to excess traffic noise even though the population has increased by one million and traffic volume has doubled since the late 1980s.
-However, traffic is continuing to grow and unless further restraints are placed on traffic noise, the population exposed to excessive noise could sharply rise by 2016.
+However, traffic is continuing to grow and unless further restraints are placed on traffic noise, the population exposed to excessive noise would continue to grow rapidly.

 CONTROLLING NOISE POLLUTION

 Noise is a common subject of complaint in Hong Kong and reducing it has been a priority for the EPD since the department was established in 1986.
 Controls are imposed on construction noise, noise from commercial and industrial premises and neighbourhood noise, and much effort has gone into preventing noise.
 Our cramped living conditions, poor planning of the past and economic activity mean Hong Kong remains a fairly noisy city, but efforts to reduce the problem are continuing.